peteroupc/peteroupc.github.io/exporand.md

 > **Notes:**
 >
-> - A beta(1/_x_, 1) random number is the same as a uniform random number raised to the power of _x_.
+> - A beta random variate with parameters 1/_x_ and 1 is the same as a uniform random variate in [0, 1] raised to the power of _x_.
-> - For the beta distribution bigger `alpha` or `beta` is, the smaller the area of acceptance becomes (and the more likely random numbers get rejected by steps 5 and 6, raising its run-time).
+> - For the beta distribution bigger `alpha` or `beta` is, the smaller the area of acceptance becomes (and the more likely random variates get rejected by steps 5 and 6, raising its run-time).
 This is because `max(u^(alpha-1)*(1-u)^(beta-1))`, the peak of the PDF, approaches 0 as the parameters get bigger.
 To deal with this, step 2 was included, which under certain circumstances breaks the PDF into two parts that are relatively trivial to sample (in terms of bit complexity).

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution

 We also have the necessary building blocks to describe how to sample e-rands.
 As implemented in the Python code, an e-rand consists of five numbers: the first is a multiple of 1/(2<sup>_x_</sup>), the second is _x_, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the _&lambda;_ parameter's numerator and denominator, respectively.
-(Because exponential random numbers are always 0 or greater, the e-rand's sign is implicitly positive).
+(Because exponential random variates are always 0 or greater, the e-rand's sign is implicitly positive).

-To sample bit _k_ after the binary point of an exponential random number with rate _&lambda;_ (where _k_ = 1 means the first digit after the point, _k_ = 2 means the second, etc.), call the **LogisticExp** algorithm with _x_ = _&lambda;_'s numerator, _y_ = _&lambda;_'s denominator, and _prec_ = _k_.
+To sample bit _k_ after the binary point of an exponential random variate with rate _&lambda;_ (where _k_ = 1 means the first digit after the point, _k_ = 2 means the second, etc.), call the **LogisticExp** algorithm with _x_ = _&lambda;_'s numerator, _y_ = _&lambda;_'s denominator, and _prec_ = _k_.

 The **ExpRandLess** algorithm is a special case of the general **RandLess** algorithm given earlier.
 It compares two e-rands **a** and **b** (and samples additional bits from them as necessary) and returns 1 if **a** turns out to be less than **b**, or 0 otherwise.
 (Note that **a** and **b** are allowed to have different _&lambda;_ parameters.)